Ludvig Verner Helms

-Ludvig Verner Helms (April 14, 1825 – July 26, 1918) was an adventurer, merchant, emissary, and author associated with the Far East, especially the Borneo Company in Sarawak.
-As a manager for the Borneo Company, Helms developed and expanded trade for Sarawak in the country's infancy.
-Helms traveled extensively and encountered several notable personalities including Mads Lange, the Kings of Cambodia and Siam, the White Rajahs of Sarawak, Alfred Russel Wallace, and Brigham Young.
+Ludvig Verner Helms (April 14, 1825 – July 26, 1918) was an adventurer, merchant, emissary, and author associated with South-east Asia, especially the Borneo Company in Sarawak.
+As a manager for the Borneo Company for twenty years, he developed and expanded trade for Sarawak in the country's infancy.
+He traveled extensively and encountered several notable personalities including Mads Lange, the kings of Cambodia and Siam, the White Rajahs of Sarawak, Alfred Russel Wallace, and Brigham Young.
 Helms wrote and illustrated an account of his adventures in 1882 titled Pioneering in the Far East and Journeys to California in 1849 and to the White Sea in 1878, providing firsthand accounts of Bali, California, Cambodia, Thailand, Sarawak, Japan, the White Sea, and their leaders during periods of significant historical interest.

 Early life

 Ludvig Verner Helms was born in Varde, Denmark, on April 14, 1825, the son of Rudolph Helms and his second wife Mathilde Augusta Fridsch.
-Rudolph Helms was an Apoteker (Pharmacist) in Varde.
-Helms was the thirteenth of sixteen children.
+Rudolph Helms was an apoteker (pharmacist) in Varde.
+Ludvig was the thirteenth of sixteen children.